 The “Nefertiti Bust” is the Neues Museum’s best-known masterpiece.
-Nefertiti was the Great Royal Wife of the Egyptian Pharaoh Akhenaten and Egypt’s Queen during the period of 1370 B.C.-1330 B.C.
+Nefertiti was the Great Royal Wife of the Egyptian Pharaoh Akhenaten and Egypt’s Queen during 1370 B.C.-1330 B.C.
 The statue is renowned for the skill of the sculptor Thutmose, the well-preserved colouring and the beauty of Nefertiti herself.

 The bust is a painted stucco-coated limestone work, believed to have been crafted in 1345 B.C. by the sculptor Thutmose, because it was found in his workshop in Amarna, Egypt.
 It is one of the most copied works of ancient Egypt.
 As a result, Nefertiti has become one of the most famous women of the ancient world and an icon of feminine beauty.